wakdev/slash-cms/README.md

 3. Set the configuration file: /core/config/sl_config.php

+4. Change permissions to 0775 of following folders and subfolder

+          /cache
+          /medias
+          /tmp

-4. Connect to the administration with the following identifier:
+5. Connect to the administration with the following identifier:

           User: admin
           Password: admin